 Providing parents with accurate information, effective practical strategies, is important in improving outcomes for individuals with autism and their families.
 However, such education has not been available everywhere in Europe.
 Through the work undertaken and the findings in the project, the videos below are the ESIPP key recommendations for policy makers.

-The purpose of the ESIPP project is to develop, provide and evaluate locally appropriate parent education about autism in three south-east European counties (Croatia, Cyprus and the Former Yugoslav Republic of Macedonia).
-The project is led by the University of Northampton with eight other funded partners from Belgium, Croatia, Cyprus and the Former Yugoslav Republic of Macedonia in the strategic partnership.
+The ESIPP project was established to develop a locally appropriate Parent Education Programme (PEP) or families living with autism in three south-east European countries (Croatia, Cyprus and the FYR of Macedonia).
+The project is led by the University of Northampton and includes eight other partner organisations from across Europe.